RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Magic Circle Cards

 Each Magic Circle Card has two values on the card.
-The value made of circles is the card’s Vigor value and the value made of petals is the card's Splendor value.
+The number of outer circles is the card’s Vigor value and the number of inner petals is the card's Splendor value.
 Each Magic Circle Card has a Vigor of four through seven, and Splendor of four through seven.

 ### Energy Cubes